I love working with clients who are at a crossroads point in their life.

 - What matters to me most?

-- What would I never want to tolerate?
+- What would I never want to compromise on, or tolerate?

 Also look at your life so far, especially significant times (peaks and troughs) and see what themes emerge, then connect the dots of your life story.
 Values ultimately guide our actions, so we can tell a lot about one's values from the life they've led so far.

-In my work with clients 1:1, I guide people through a process to elicit their values, which are so important to know when making life choices.
+In my work with clients 1:1, I guide people through a process to elicit their values, which are so important when making life choices.

 2. CORE DESIRED FEELINGS.